M64GitHub/zig64/README.md

-# 6510 Emulator in Zig
+# C64 MOS 6510 CPU Emulator in Zig

 A **MOS 6510 (Commodore 64) CPU emulator** written in **Zig**, designed for accuracy, efficiency, and integration with SID-based applications.
 This emulator features **video synchronization** for **PAL and NTSC**, enabling smooth execution of CPU cycles in sync with real C64 refresh rates.
 Additionally, it includes **SID register monitoring**, making it ideal for **audio-driven applications** and real-time SID playback and -analysis.